Emindu/heikin_ashi_ema_strategy/README.md

 In here first it find the trend on 4 hour time frame. long and short decison are biased accounting to that trend.

-After it hind the indecision candle on 1 hour time frame on Heikin Ashi candlesticks
+After it find the indecision candle on 1 hour time frame on Heikin Ashi candlesticks

 for short signal generated, when Bearish Heikin Ashi candle generated after a  indecision candle in downtrend